pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 I used the solution from [node-gitlab-2-github](https://github.com/piceaTech/node-gitlab-2-github) which worked almost perfectly.
-It is important to do the conversion on a __private repo__ otherwise every mention of a sucessfully mapped user name will notify the user about the transfer.
+It is important to do the conversion on a __private repo__ otherwise every mention of a sucessfully mapped user name notifies the user about the transfer.
 This can be quite annoying for a repo the size of PyPy with 600 merge requests and over 4000 issues.
 Issues transfered without a
 problem: the script properly retained the issue numbers.
 However the script does not convert the mercurial hashes to git hashes, so the bare hashes in comments show up without a link to the commit.
 Merge requests are more of a problem:

-- the mercurial named branch "disappears" once it is merged, so a merge request to a merged branch will not find the target branch name in git.
-The conversion will create an issue instead with the label `gitlab merge request`
+- the mercurial named branch "disappears" once it is merged, so a merge request to a merged branch does not find the target branch name in git.
+The conversion creates an issue instead with the label `gitlab merge request`
 - for some reason, the branches created by `git-remote-hg` are called `branches/XXX` and not `branch/XXX` as expected by gitlab.
 This messes up the merge request/PR conversion.
 For some of the branches (open PRs and main